“Our goal is empowering students to think for themselves — to ask thoughtful questions and to care, deeply, about the answers.”

 Interim Dean, College of Humanities and Social Sciences

-MacCartney was hired as an assistant professor at Webster University in 2007.
-Before that, she was a research fellow at the Williams Institute at the University of California, Los Angeles, School of Law.
-She also was an editorial assistant at the Journal of Social Problems, published by the University of California, Irvine, where she was a graduate teaching assistant.
-In 2008, she became the program director and chair of Women and Gender Studies in Webster’s Center for Interdisciplinary Studies.
-In 2011, she received the Emerson Excellence in Teaching Award from the Emerson Foundation, and was awarded the William T. Kemper Award for Excellence in Teaching.
-In 2012, she created the Women and Gender Studies major and in 2013, she was named associate dean.
+MacCartney was hired as an Assistant Professor at Webster University in 2007.
+Before that, she was a Research Fellow at the Williams Institute at the University of California, Los Angeles, School of Law.
+She was also an Editorial Assistant at the Journal of Social Problems, published by the University of California, Irvine, where she was a Graduate Teaching Assistant.
+In 2008, she became the Program Director and Chair of Women and Gender Studies in Webster’s Center for Interdisciplinary Studies.
+In 2011, she received the Emerson Excellence in Teaching Award from the Emerson Foundation and was awarded the William T. Kemper Award for Excellence in Teaching.
+In 2012, she created the Women and Gender Studies major and in 2013, she was named Associate Dean.

 In 2015, she established the first college-wide, interdisciplinary student research conference emphasizing faculty-student collaborative research.
 That program has since expanded to be University wide.
 In 2018, she served on a University-wide steering committee to analyze and make recommendations for operational and academic efficiencies.
-The following year, she created study abroad research programs to Ghana, Thailand, and Costa Rica.
+The following year, she created Study Abroad research programs to Ghana, Thailand and Costa Rica.

 Stephanie Mahfood